vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 Keep in mind:

 * What is feasible in your schedule?
+All of it.
 * What actions will give you the most impact in your search?
+Setting up meetings in person.

 ### Coding
 For time spent coding during your first 30 days post-grad, consider: